rcl-ssl/docs/index.md

 ---

 # Introduction
-**V6.0.10**
+**V7.0.0**

 The RCL client for *Let's Encrypt*<sup>TM</sup> allows you to create SSL/TLS certificates for your web sites / applications using the popular *Let's Encrypt*<sup>TM</sup> V2 API.

 <sub>Let's Encrypt is a trademark of the [Internet Security Research Group](https://www.abetterinternet.org/).
 All rights reserved.</sub>

-Use the RCL Apps to create and renew single or multiple-domain SSL/TLS certificates for your web sites / applications.
+Use the various RCL SSL Apps to create and renew single or multiple-domain SSL/TLS certificates for your web sites / applications.
 The following domains are supported

 - Naked apex domains (e.g. contoso.com)
 - Sub-domains (e.g. store.contoso.com, www.contoso.com)
 - Wild card domains (e.g. *.contoso.com)
 - SAN mutli-domains (multiple domains in a single certificate)

-# RCL Portal
+# RCL SSL Portal

-The [RCL portal](../portal/portal) is the **primary application**.
+The [RCL SSL portal](../portal/portal) is the **primary application**.
 It is a SaaS application that you can [Subscribe](../subscription/subscription) for in the [Azure Market Place](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/rayconsulting.002?tab=Overview).

 ![image](./images/portal/portal.PNG)

-The RCL portal is a simple-to-use online Web UI and allows you to :
+The RCL SSL portal is a simple-to-use online Web UI and allows you to :

 ## Basic Features